songgz/fastui/README.md

 Visit http://localhost:3000/fastui and log in using:

 Voila!
-You're on your brand new FastUI main window.
+You're on your brand new FastUI main window.]

+ok